cjauton/ANNRI-a1-analysis/readme.md

 └── hEn_all_gate_Bo
 ```

-## Stage 1: Physics Analysis and Correctoions (`stage1_analysis.py`)
+## Stage 1: Physics Analysis and Corrections (`stage1_analysis.py`)

 Stage 1 is dedicated to the actual physics analysis.
 It takes the calibrated and cut histograms from stage 0 and applies specific algorithms and performs corrections.
 This stage may involve fitting, modeling, or other techniques to obtain the desired results.
 This should be done in a user defined correction function that is passed to `apply_corrections()`.
-Users can define multiple correction, apply these corrections, then write the results to a root file `stage1_output.root` for futher analysis.
+Users can define multiple correction, apply these corrections, then write the results to a root file `stage1_output.root` for further analysis.
 As with stage 0, nested dicts are use as containers for root files.

 To use stage 1 functions create a python script or an IPython Notebook and import the `stage1.py` module.
 The basic outline for using the stage 1 module is to:

-1. Read histogramss from `stage0_output.root` into a dict
+1. Read histograms from `stage0_output.root` into a dict
-2. Load any supplimentary data and create any correction histograms
+2. Load any supplementary data and create any correction histograms
-3. Apply corrctions by passing the dict, correction function, and correction histogram to `apply_corrections()`
+3. Apply corrections by passing the dict, correction function, and correction histogram to `apply_corrections()`
 4. Write the corrected dict to a root file

 ## Stage 2: Statistical Analysis and Final Result (`stage2_analysis.py`)